Honeypot Allocation for Cyber Deception in Dynamic Tactical Networks: A Game Theoretic Approach: Related work

 The impact of node mobility in tactical networks is a crucial area of research, focusing on how the movement of nodes within a network affects various network characteristics and performance.
 Fu et al. \cite{fu2021exploring} investigated the impact of node mobility on cascading failures in spatial networks.
 This includes studying the influence of node mobility on network load redistribution, the cascading process, and the robustness of network configurations against cascading failures.
 Xia et al. \cite{xia2012mitigating} proposed a a cluster-based routing protocol called FASTR to mitigate the impact of node mobility in networks with high node mobility and low group mobility.
 This protocol utilizes a mobile backbone to address the challenges associated with node mobility.

 The mobility model and its parameters significantly impact network communication in wireless mobile opportunistic networks.
 Various mobility models are proposed to describe random movement patterns of nodes in ad hoc networks, emphasizing the importance of considering node mobility in network design and analysis \cite{lin2015impact}.
-The effects of node mobility on energy balancing in wireless networks are examined.
 Pala et al. \cite{pala2015effects} investigate how node mobility influences energy consumption and network lifetime.
 Results show that mobility can improve energy balancing up to a certain level, but excessive mobility may degrade energy balancing in wireless networks.

 Urias et al. \cite{urias2017technologies} highlighted the limited number of deception platforms that have been successfully shown to enable strategic deception in computer network operations environments.
 This indicates that the development of specific tools and techniques for combining network mobility and cyber deception may still be an area of ongoing exploration.
 Therefore, network mobility can be incorporated in designing deception techniques such as dynamic movement and placement of deceptive elements within the network.